-What is a Crane or Tower Operator?
+What Does it Take to Be a Crane or Tower Operator?

-Example of Crane or Tower Operator Job Operate mechanical boom and cable or tower and cable equipment to lift and move materials, machines, or products in many directions.
+Career Description Operate mechanical boom and cable or tower and cable equipment to lift and move materials, machines, or products in many directions.

 - Move levers, depress foot pedals, or turn dials to operate cranes, cherry pickers, electromagnets, or other moving equipment for lifting, moving, or placing loads.